Self-Publishing is up. Book sales are down. Hmmm….

 Here are five areas your publisher can, and should, contribute to your publishing experience:

 - Help make your book better.
-Our professional editors, layout pros and graphic artists polish manuscripts, and create awesome interiors and covers every day.
+Our professional editors, layout pros and graphic artists polish manuscripts and create awesome interiors and covers every day.
 It’s their job.
 Your book will be better and more professional with a team of professionals behind it.

 - Help you develop your audience.
 Selling your book begins long before books arrive.
 We begin talking about your audience with our first conversation.
 We don’t publish a book and then “hope for the best.”
 We want readers involved and standing in line before your book is printed.

 - Help make your book easy to find.
-The first thing most people will do when they hear about your books is look for it online via Google or Amazon.
+The first thing most people will do when they hear about your books is to look for it online via Google or Amazon.
 Some old-school hold-outs may even ask about your book at their local bookstore.
-It doesn’t matter where they go or how they go, when they go we make sure potential readers can find your book.
+It doesn’t matter where they go or how they go when they go we make sure potential readers can find your book.
 With millions of choices out there, that’s not so easy.
 We make it easy and we do it for you.
 If you’ve worked this hard to get your book noticed we want to be sure that people find it when they’re looking.

 - Help make your book easy to buy.
-Sounds simple doesn’t it?
+Sounds simple, doesn’t it?
 We call this “user experience.”
 When someone discovers your book and decides to buy it, the transaction should be simple and enjoyable for the purchaser.
 We make sure that the lane is clear once your reader is ready to read.
 Whether it’s having books in the right place at the right time for your events, or through our own e-commerce, or through Amazon or bookstores, your book should be easy to buy.
 Our job is to make that road as smooth as possible.

 - Help Introduce your book to others.
 We publish and sell a lot of books, but we don’t publish and sell a lot of genres.
 That means our book customers are interested in certain topics.
 If we have a best-seller in “Christian Living” and your book is all about “Christian Living” guess which book we’re going to suggest next to our current customers?
 One of our favorite authors, Dr. Jim Richards says, “There are three audiences for your book: your audience, your publisher’s audience, and the audience you create together.”
 We believe that.